shreyansh0931/Hospital_Api/README.md

 1. Clone this repository.
 2. Run `npm install` to install dependencies.
 3. Set up your environment variables in a `.env` file.
-(Refer to the provided example).
 4. Run the application using `npm start`.
 5. Use Postman or any API testing tool to make requests to the API endpoints.